 Holy Friday is the culmination of Christ’s Passion.
 For churches and chapels across the land it is the most eventful time of the year.
 In the morning, young children pick spring flowers – white for purity, red for life and purple for death – to decorate the bier which is covered in an elaborately carved wooden canopy (the “kouvouklion”) on which an embroidered fabric (the “epitaphios”) is placed.

 ♪ One of the most beautiful is the first, titled “I Zoi en Tafo” (meaning life in the grave).
-Of all the deliveries, the most compelling, is this one https://www.youtube.com/watch?t=72&v=2yW39rHxW2c with legendary Cretan troubadour, the late Nikos Xylouris, and singer Manolis Mitsias for Greece’s public broadcaster ERT in 1977.
+Of all the deliveries, the most compelling, is by legendary Cretan troubadour, the late Nikos Xylouris, and singer Manolis Mitsias for Greece’s public broadcaster ERT in 1977.

 Once the epitaphios procession begins, it is followed by the congregation holding dark candles and in many cases by the parish choir chanting the “Trisagion”, the town’s marching band performing a funeral march or even military units as the bells toll mournfully.

-In larger towns, where there are many parishes, each epitaphios is carried throughout the neighbourhood only to merge with the others in the town’s central square.
+In larger towns, where there are many parishes, each epitaphios is carried throughout the neighborhood only to merge with the others in the town’s central square.

-♪ Here to the narration of actress Katerina Lechou and young performer Sofia Manou: https://www.youtube.com/watch?v=0WqEUlqmAXE
+♪ Here to the narration of actress Katerina Lechou and young performer Sofia Manou.

 On many islands the processions come together on the port with the epitaphios often being carried into the sea.